 7 Onboarding Ice Breakers for New Team Members to Integrate and Build Connections

 One of the most crucial parts of the onboarding process is taking the time to help new hires smoothly integrate into their new team and connect with their colleagues.
-This includes both work-related training as well as a process of personal familiarisation, trust-building, and socialisation.
+This includes both work-related training as well as a process of personal familiarization, trust-building, and socialization.
 Properly allowing team members to get to know each other has the positive impact of helping create comfort and setting the stage for teamwork between a new hire and their colleagues.

 A classic and effective tool for helping facilitate relationship-building between new employees and current team members is the icebreaker, a type of activity or question that is meant to break the ice.
 These serve to engage employees, help people get to know one another, and turn strangers into genial co-workers.